danielht1/Personal-Forensics-Toolkit/README.md

 To solve:
 Use the kextutil’s test parameter -t for more information.
 If it reveals the message "File owner/permissions are incorrect (must be root:wheel, nonwritable by group/other):”, change the permissions by running: $ sudo chown -R root:wheel osxpmem.app/.
    - OSXPMem can be found at: http://releases.rekall-forensic.com/

+- YARA
+  - YARA is a tool designed to help malware researchers identify and classify malware samples by using regular expression matching.
+The project is open source and available to anyone who wants to use it.
+  - I used YARA in a Ubuntu image to create rules for finding regular expressions in a text document rather than working with malware signatures.
+The purpose was simply to learn and understand the feel of this software and then to extend that to what it would be like to work with malware.
+  - YARA documentation can be found at: https://yara.readthedocs.io/en/latest/
+    - Indcluded in the documentation are all the instructions necessary to install and get started with YARA.
+   YARA did have a bit of a learning curve that took some time to grasp, but overall the software is not difficult to learn and implement.

+- Grep, Suricata, and tcpdump
+  - These three tools are clustered together because I used them in conjunction with each other for one lab assignment.
+  - Grep processes text line by line and will print out the matching pattern that is defined by the user.
+Suricata is an open source threat detection engine.
+It is used in IDS, IPS, secutiry monitoring, and pcap processing.
+The latter is what I used it for. tcpdump is a command line packet analyzer.
+It was used with suricata for analyzing a sample pcap.
+  - Suricata can be found at: https://suricata-ids.org/
+  - Grep and tcpdump are often included in Linux distros

+- Wireshark
+  - Wireshark is a commonly used network protocol analyzer.
+It can be used to look at network traffic as a whole, or it can be drilled down into to see specific network behavior at the packet level.
+  - This tool was used multiple times throughout the semester to analyze various network behaviors.
+Most of the time it was used for analyzing previously captuted pcaps, but for one lab I did use it to capture and analyze mirrored activity across a switch.
+  - Wireshark can be found at: https://www.wireshark.org/

+- FTK Imager
+  - Listed separately from FTK listed above.
+FTK Imager is an imaging tool used for data acquision for forensic evidence.
+This program does not analyze the drive image like the tool previously listed.
+  - FTK Imager was a very easy tool to use.
+It was used with a write blocker to take a bit for bit physical copy of two computer hard drives.
+The program even creates an case file for you as you are creating the copy.
+  - FTK Imager can be found at: https://accessdata.com/product-download/ftk-imager-version-4-2-1

+- Netcat
+  - A computer networking utility tool used for remote data acquisition.
+  - Netcat can easily be installed on a Linux distro.
+I used it on a Ubuntu image to acquire data from another Ubuntu VM image.

+- Snort
+  - "An open source intrusion prevention system capable of real-time traffic analysis and packet logging."
+It can also be used for offline packet analysis on previously captured network traffic.
+  - In class, we were able to download and install snort with the speicific configurations we were given by the professor.
+We only used it briefly for a short analysis of a packet capture.
+  - Snort can be found at: https://www.snort.org/

+- Volatility
+  - An open source tool for memory acquision and analysis.
+This program can even be used as a digital forensics framework for incident response and malware analysis in a dymamic case.
+  - Volatility is a solid command line memory analysis tool that is not difficult to use.
+When you need help to figure out an applicable command, the help menu gives a good description of the options that are available according to the profile/image you are running analysis against.
+  - Sometimes you have to search around for a better explanation for the information you are given by Volatility.
+There were multiple processes and functions I was not familiar with, so I had to learn what they were in order to determine if they were affected by malware or not.
+  - Volatility can be found at: https://www.volatilityfoundation.org/

+- Autopsy
+  - Autopsy is an open source digital forensics platform.
+Used for hard drive investigation, the program will ingest a drive image and perform an automatic initial analysis of the image.
+  - Autopsy was far easier to use than FTK for me.
+The initial analysis went through and compiled a folder of files according to their extensions so it was really easy to find a group of images I was looking for.
+It also created a directory of files that were of mismatched extensions so I could look directly at those and determine that they were also images I was looking for, even though they did not have image extensions.
+  - Autopsy can be found at: https://www.autopsy.com/